 For starters, it’s ubiquitous.
 Microsoft introduced Excel in 1985, started outselling Lotus 1-2-3 in 1988 and has been part of accountants’ lives ever since.
 For a lot of people, it’s difficult to imagine life without it.
-They turn to Excel for grocery lists, personal budgets and even artwork!
+They turn to Excel accounting functions for grocery lists, personal budgets and even artwork!

 Excel, in short, is an amazing invention.
 It has improved accountants’ lives immeasurably.
 Let’s talk about why:

 Since every business needs accountants, Excel’s flexibility and functionality make it a perfect tool.
 Teams use it to build reconciliations, financial models and it’s the perfect place to dump a huge amount of data from an ERP or other system.
-From there, users apply Excel’s many functions and features to turn a massive wall of figures into meaningful information that helps people make business decisions.
+From there, users apply Excel’s accounting functions and features to turn a massive wall of figures into meaningful information that helps people make business decisions.

 And since the data pile grows larger every day, the skills needed to sort through it become more important.
 Accountants who can succinctly interpret these datasets will be valuable employees within their companies.

-The Excel backlash
+The Excel accounting backlash

 Somewhere along the way, however, Excel made some enemies.
 You don’t dominate for three decades the way Excel has and not pick up a few critics.
 Perhaps not surprisingly, Excel’s greatest strengths are also its greatest weaknesses.
 Its flexibility allows for increasingly complex spreadsheets that baffle its users and can be prone to errors.
 Human errors, that is.

 Yep, sorry to say that the weakest link in this chain is us.
 Many Excel users rely on manual inputs, making human error inevitable.
-One study that Excel haters like to cite found that 90% of spreadsheets contain errors.
+One study that Excel haters like to cite found that almost 90% of spreadsheets contain errors.
 That’s pretty frightening, but when you consider that a spreadsheet built by two renowned Harvard economists contained a significant error, then the rest of us can feel a little better.
-But more important, in the abstract of the study, the author admits that the “error rates […] are in line with those in programming and other human cognitive domains.”
+But more importantly, in the abstract of the study, the author admits that the “error rates […] are in line with those in programming and other human cognitive domains.”
 In other words, totally normal!

 Lots of people build their spreadsheets from scratch, manually inputting data and the formulas.
 The old adage “garbage in, garbage out” is perfect for discussing the integrity of many Excel spreadsheets.
 Plus, manual entry is very time consuming.
 In case you haven’t noticed, keying in data has gone out with powdered wigs and the the horse and buggy.